 - Differentiated learning strategies

-You’ll find almost every modern classroom has opportunities for blended learning.
-It’s been this way for a long time.
+You’ll find almost every modern classroom has opportunities for blended learning, and it’s been this way for a long time.
 Course content is increasingly designed to be accessible online.
 Discussion and study groups are the norm and learning labs are everywhere in schools, colleges, and universities.

 It’s not new, it’s just getting better and better all the time.
 Like all other forms of teaching, it evolves constantly.
 We innovate, we revise, we add and subtract, and constantly improve it.
 Best of all, our students reap the benefits.

-So how can you ensure blended learning success happens in your classroom?
-What strategies can you use to deliver a blended experience that really works?
-Consider these ones below.
+So how can you ensure blended learning strategies are successful in your classroom?
+What can you use to deliver a blended experience that really works?
+Consider these suggestions below.